 Needle drop segments are slightly different from sampling, which is the term that applies when you're reusing part of a song, such as a chorus, in a different way within another song.
 This practice is fairly common in rap and hip-hop music.

-What Does a Needle Drop License Cost?
+Needle Drop License Cost

 The cost of a needle drop license varies depending on the work being sampled and the work in which it will be used.
 It can be negligible or quite expensive.
 The cost is set by the legal owner of the music.